dotku/scam-list/README.md

 # scam-list

+A free anti scam app that could help ppl to protect their property.

 ## Scams

 * +1(210)821-4160: This caller claimed that he is from AT&T. When I was asking if we can talk in English, he respond: F**k U and hand off.